I want to follow up on something I shared on the News and Reviews blog yesterday.

 - Side note here, to point out that if you are subscribed to the blog by RSS/email, you may want to venture over and do the same there, it is actually a separate feed.

-In my experience as a survivor, and as someone who has talked to, chatted with, and tweeted with, other survivors, I have come to the opinion that there are two kids of shame that a sexual abuse survivor can take away.
+In my experience as a survivor, and as someone who has talked to, chatted with, and tweeted with, other survivors, I have come to the opinion that there are two kinds of shame that a sexual abuse survivor can take away.
 The first one is very instinctual, and even childlike, if you will.
 As children, we don’t understand the vastness of the world, and society, around us.
-Everything we experience is in relational to our own existence.
+Everything we experience is in relation to our own existence.
 The world appears to revolve around us, if you will.
 At this young age, it is easy, natural, to assume that if something bad is happening, it says something about you as a person.
 If you’re being abused, surely you did something, or are something that deserved that.
 This can play out in a lot of different ways depending on your upbringing and traditions, but think about how many times we use these phrases:

 - Good things happen to good people (or bad people get punished)